snel-repo/EMUsort/README.md

 If there are any discrepancies in the instructions or any problems with the comments/code, please submit an issue on GitHub so we can try to address the issue ASAP.

 Thank you for trying out EMUsort!
-If you find it helpful, enjoy it, or love emus, you can give us a ⭐️ on GitHub!
+If you find it helpful, enjoy it, or love emus, give us a ⭐️ on GitHub!